Revisiting Stochastic Proximal Point Methods: Generalized Smoothness and Similarity: Convergence Results under Expected Similarity

-In this section we discuss the convergence results under expected similarity (Assumption \ref{assm:similarity}) and interpolation regime (Assumption \ref{assumption:interpolation}).
-The main concept of the proof is to introduce the average iterate
+In this section, we discuss the convergence results under expected similarity (Assumption \ref{assm:similarity}) without assuming that all stochastic gradients vanish at the solution.
+The main concept of the proof is to introduce the average iterate:

-where we denote by \(\mathcal{F}_k\) the \(\sigma\)-algebra generated by the collection of random variables up to iteration \(k\).
+where we denote by \(\mathcal{F}_k\) the \(\sigma\)-algebra generated by the randomness (e.g., stochastic gradients or iterates) up to iteration \(k\).
 This approach enables us to derive the complexity of the algorithm.
 Since we utilize the expected similarity assumption, we do not require any form of smoothness.

-We analyze two regimes under this framework.
-The first is the interpolation regime, as defined in Assumption \ref{assumption:interpolation}.
-In this setting, linear convergence to the exact solution is achieved, because convergence is not hindered by randomness.